Touton giant cell: History

 Touton giant cells are named for Karl Touton, a German botanist and dermatologist.
 Karl Touton first observed these cells in 1885 and named them "xanthelasmatic giant cells", a name which has since fallen out of favor.
+Karl Touton observed these giant cells when examining a biopsy or skin tissue sample from someone with a lesion under a microscope.
+He then classified and named these cells due to their strikingly unique appearance.
+Touton giant cells are still observed using these methods as well as staining with histological dyes such as hematoxylin and eosin (H&E).

 Appearance

 Touton giant cells, being multinucleated giant cells, can be distinguished by the presence of several nuclei in a distinct pattern.
-They contain a ring of nuclei surrounding a central homogeneous cytoplasm, while foamy cytoplasm surrounds the nuclei.
-The cytoplasm surrounded by the nuclei has been described as both amphophilic and eosinophilic, while the cytoplasm near the periphery of the cell is pale and foamy in appearance.
+This pattern is described as a ring-like or wreath-like in the center of a cell.
+These cells contain a ring of nuclei surrounding a central homogeneous cytoplasm, while foamy cytoplasm surrounds the nuclei.
+The cytoplasm is usually lipid-rich and has a foamy appearance.
+The cytoplasm is divided into two distinct areas: the peripheral zone and the central zone.
+The central zone is the cytoplasm surrounded by the nuclei which is described as both amphophilic and eosinophilic.
+Meanwhile, the cytoplasm near the periphery of the cell, the peripheral zone, is pale and contains vacuoles due to the lipid content in this zone of the cell.